danielrothschild/danielrothschild.github.io/_pages/38_attitudes copy.md

 <div class="title"> ABOUT </div>

 This years incarnation of the semantics research seminar will focus on dynamic semantics.
-We'll both introduce some of the main ideas and linguistic motivations behind the 'dynamic turn' as well as discuss new work.
+We'll both introduce some of the main ideas and linguistic motivations behind the 'dynamic turn' and discuss new work.

 <div class="title"> INSTRUCTORS </div>